Los Angeles Mission College: History

 By 2008, the campus opened a new parking structure on the south end of the main campus, accommodating the influx of students commuting to the campus.
-Also in 2008, The college broke ground on the construction of a new cafeteria, student store, and culinary arts institute building at LA Mission College.
-In 2009, the college opened the Heath, Athletics, and Fitness building on its new east campus property, relieving the physical education classes that once housed in the storefronts of shopping centers in Sylmar.
+Also in 2008, the college broke ground on the construction of a new student dining area, student store, and Culinary Arts Institute building.
+In 2009, the college opened the Heath, Athletics, and Fitness building on its new east campus property, relieving the physical education classes that once were housed in the storefronts of shopping centers in Sylmar.
 In 2009, Mission College began a shuttle service between the main campus and the east campus.
-The old sheriff's building at the college was demolished and moved into temporary bungalow buildings.
-By the Fall of 2009, ground had broken on the new Media Arts building at Mission College and construction began on the new building.
+The sheriff's building at the college was demolished and moved into temporary bungalow buildings.
+By the fall of 2009, ground had broken and construction had started on the new Arts, Media & Performance building.

-By spring 2011, construction began on the new Center for Math and Science building at the college's East Campus.
-Also in that same year, the anime club at LA Mission College began by ASO, and the college's anime club was at the height of its popularity in the fall of 2011.
+By spring 2011, construction began on the new Center for Math & Science building at the college's East Campus.
 Also in the fall of 2011, the Los Angeles Community College District purchased an abandoned residential property on Hubbard across from the main campus and built a parking lot and asphalt areas for bungalows.
-The new Culinary Arts Institute building with a new cafeteria and student store was built and opened in spring 2011, relieving the old cafeteria in the Instructional Building; and the old student store in the Campus Services building.
-In 2011, the construction of the Media Arts building was delayed for one year until April 2012.
+The new Culinary Arts Institute building and Student Store opened on May 7, 2011.
+The construction of the Media Arts building was delayed for one year until April 2012.